Easter—in the Hebrew Bible?

 For those familiar with Christianity, that might come as a surprise—because from the fourth century c.e. onward, that became the title for Mary, mother of Jesus (and many modern churches bear the name “Our Lady, Queen of Heaven”).
 This name cannot be found anywhere in the New Testament, but it is in the Hebrew Bible.

 “Seest thou not what they do in the cities of Judah and in the streets of Jerusalem?
 The children gather wood, and the fathers kindle the fire, and the women knead the dough, to make cakes to the queen of heaven, and to pour out drink offerings unto other gods, that they may provoke Me” (Jeremiah 7:17-18).
-Here, the prophet condemns the Israelites for turning to pagan worship, making “cakes” for Ishtar-Astarte, the “queen of heaven.”
+Here, the prophet condemns the Israelites for making “cakes” in worship of Ishtar-Astarte, the “queen of heaven.”

-To this day, one of the most ubiquitous Easter traditions is the baking of bread-cakes, or “hot cross buns.”
+Is it just coincidence that to this day, one of the most ubiquitous Easter traditions is the baking of bread-cakes, or “hot cross buns”?
 The Encyclopedia Britannica states: “These cakes, which are now solely associated with the Christian Good Friday, are traceable to the remotest period of pagan history.
 Cakes were offered by ancient Egyptians to their moon-goddess ….
 The Greeks offered such sacred cakes to Astarte and other divinities. … In time the Greeks marked these cakes with a cross, possibly an allusion to the four quarters of the moon, or more probably to facilitate the distribution of the sacred bread which was eaten by the worshipers” (11th edition, article “Buns”).

-Alongside the cakes, another worship tradition mentioned in this very same verse (Jeremiah 7:18) is the kindling and burning of fires in honor of Astarte/Ishtar.
-This too is another famous Easter tradition: the burning of large “Easter fires”—again something that, as with the cakes, cannot be found anywhere in the New Testament in relation to Jesus’s crucifixion and resurrection.
+Alongside the cakes, another tradition mentioned in this same verse (Jeremiah 7:18) is the kindling and burning of fires in honor of Astarte/Ishtar.
+This too is another famous Easter tradition—the burning of large “Easter fires”—again something that, as with the cakes, cannot be found anywhere in the New Testament in relation to Jesus’s crucifixion and resurrection.

-This same verse in Jeremiah also condemns the tradition of “pour[ing] out drink offerings.”
-And again, another Easter tradition is the pouring out of wine upon graves.
+This same verse also mentions the tradition of “pour[ing] out drink offerings.”
+Interestingly again, another Easter tradition is the pouring out of wine upon graves.

 Queen of heaven, cakes, fires, drink offerings, incense, a worship emphasis on mothers—none of which can be found in the New Testament relating to the crucifixion and resurrection, but all of which can be found contained in these short verses.
-Just coincidence?
+Again, just coincidence?

 The “women” element (7:18, 44:15–19) also connects another fascinating piece of the puzzle.